Cross Universe Homepage

 In the case of static abilities, the time that the card entered the field is counted as the time it was applied.

-If this causes things like the destruction of cards and conditions for trigger abilities are met, a new stack will be created and processed after all these are done.
+If this causes the conditions for trigger abilities to be met (by destroying cards, for example), new stacks will be created and processed after all these are done.

 Things that already happened do not happen again due to this.